Module constriction.stream.queue

 Example

-probabilities = np.array([0.2, 0.4, 0.1, 0.3], dtype=np.float64)
+probabilities = np.array([0.2, 0.4, 0.1, 0.3], dtype=np.float32)

-model = constriction.stream.model.Categorical(probabilities)
+model = constriction.stream.model.Categorical(probabilities, perfect=False)

 message_part1 = np.array([1, 2, 0, 3, 2, 3, 0], dtype=np.int32)